Kurdistan Workers' Party insurgency

 The PKK was formed in an effort to establish linguistic, cultural, and political rights for Turkey's Kurdish minority.
 However, the full-scale insurgency did not begin until 15 August 1984, when the PKK announced a Kurdish uprising.
-Between 1984 and 2012, an estimated 40,000 had died, the vast majority of whom were Kurdish civilians.
+Between 1984 and 2012, an estimated 40,000 had died, the majority of whom were Turkish Kurdish civilians.
 Both sides were accused of numerous human rights abuses.
 The European Court of Human Rights has condemned Turkey for thousands of human rights abuses.
 Many judgments are related to the systematic executions of Kurdish civilians, torture, forced displacements, destroyed villages, arbitrary arrests, and the forced disappearance or murder of Kurdish journalists, activists and politicians.
 Teachers who provided and students who demanded education in Kurdish language were prosecuted and sentenced for supporting terrorism of the PKK.
 Similarly, the PKK had faced international condemnation, mainly by Turkish allies, for using terrorist tactics, which include civilian massacres, summary executions, suicide bombers, and child soldiers, and involvement in drug trafficking.

 In February 1999, PKK leader Abdullah Öcalan was arrested in Nairobi, Kenya by a group of special forces personnel and taken to Turkey, where he remains in prison on an island in the Sea of Marmara.
 The first insurgency lasted until March 1993, when the PKK declared a unilateral ceasefire.
 Fighting resumed the same year.
 In 2013, the Turkish government started talks with Öcalan.
 Following mainly secret negotiations, a largely successful ceasefire was put in place by both the Turkish state and the PKK.
 On 21 March 2013, Öcalan announced the "end of armed struggle" and a ceasefire with peace talks.

 The rise of Islamic State on Turkey's southern border illuminated diverging interests and ignited new tensions.
 In response to Islamic State's 2015 Suruç bombing on Turkish soil, the Ceylanpınar incidents saw the killing of two Turkish police officers by suspected PKK militants and the return to open conflict.
 Subsequently, the conflict resulted in about 8,000 killed in Turkey alone, with about 20,000 more in Syria and Iraq due to Turkish military operations.
 Numerous human rights violations occurred, including torture and widespread destruction of property.
 Substantial parts of many Kurdish-majority cities including Diyarbakır, Şırnak, Mardin, Cizre, Nusaybin, and Yüksekova were destroyed in the clashes or external operations.